Student Seminar for Global Citizenship and Peace

 Application and Selection Process

 Each INU member institution determines the application and selection process for students at their university.
-For more information, contact the international office at your institution, or contact the INU Coordinator.
+For more information, contact the International Office / Global Engagement Office / Study Abroad Office at your home institution, or contact the INU Coordinator.

 Practical Information